When patients are fully in control of their healthcare data

 Partnering with patients and their data

-The partnership led to FlywheelMS, a five-year research study on the epoch of patient privacy and transparent data sharing that was launched in June 2018.
-It will combine the health records of 5,000 people living with multiple sclerosis (MS) into a single database.
-Roche researchers hope this will help them gain a clearer idea of how and why MS impacts people in different ways and eventually find the right treatment for each individual patient.
+In 2018, the partnership led to the launch of FlywheelMS, a landmark five-year study combining the health records contributed by 5,000 people living with multiple sclerosis (MS) into a single database.
+Roche researchers hope this will help them gain a clearer idea of how and why MS affects people in different ways and eventually find the right treatment for each individual patient.

 Transparency is the way forward

 PicnicHealth is collecting incredibly detailed data that has the potential to reshape our understanding of disease and treatments.
-Therefore embedding patient centricity and trust at the core of the partnership is absolutely essential.
+Therefore, earning and embedding patient trust at the core of the partnership is absolutely essential.
 Noga points out with FlywheelMS: “We’re really modeling what participatory research can look like.
-There doesn’t have to be a conflict between patient participation in research and producing very high-quality real-world data.”
+There doesn’t have to be a conflict between patient participation in research and producing very high-quality real-world data.